volfyd/leif-huhn-resume/leifhuhn-developer.md

 Professional Summary
 --------------------

-Dev-ops developer with over 15 years of experience in IT.
-Experience in a wide variety of technologies and platforms.
-Particular strengths in maintaining Linux servers and automating processes using Perl scripting.
-Initiated infrastructure improvements as well as new programming methodologies and systems.
+Developer with over 15 years of experience in tech.
+Experience in a wide variety of technologies and languages.
+Particular strengths in automating processes using scripting languages.
+Initiated new programming methodologies and systems.
 Motivated self-starter and enthusiastic team member.

 Professional Experience
 -----------------------